AshenHermit/game-resources-exporter/resources_exporter/plugins/garrys_mod/README.md

-## Garry's Mod addon resources Exporter
+## Garry's Mod addon resources exporter
 * `.psd` and all pure images will convert into `.vtf` and `.vmt`.
 * `.blend` export will create `.smd` files for every collection, and `.qc` (`.qc`, once created, will not be overwritten) near to `.blend` file.
 Then `.qc` will be used to compile `.mdl` model files in the output folder.